Azure/azure-sdk-for-js/sdk/kubernetesruntime/arm-containerorchestratorruntime/samples/v1-beta/javascript/README.md

-# @azure/arm-containerorchestratorruntime client library samples for JavaScript
+# @azure/arm-containerorchestratorruntime client library samples for JavaScript (Beta)

 These sample programs show how to use the JavaScript client libraries for @azure/arm-containerorchestratorruntime in some common scenarios.